onlypuppy7/LegacyShell/README.md

 Here is a breakdown of the tables:
 ### codes (USER-EDITABLE)
 This table holds all item/egg codes that can be used.
-To add codes, open the database in a SQL editor, add rows and edit their information as desired.
+To add codes, open the database in a SQL editor, add a row.
+A random code should be automatically generated.
+You can then edit other information as desired.
 Once a code is completely used, it does not get deleted.
 Instead it stays be able to alert players that the code has been used up.
 Codes may contain item(s), eggs, or both.
 Codes may be set to be used multiple times, however can only be redeemed once per account.
+### game_servers (USER-EDITABLE)
+This table holds all authorised game servers.
+To add an authorised game server, open the database in a SQL editor, add a row.
+A random auth code should be automatically generated.
+You can then edit other information as desired (name).
+Be cautious about who you give this code to, as it has the potential to ruin your entire database!
+Rate limits are bypassed and sensitive operations are allowed to those with one.
 ### ip_requests (SYS-EDITABLE)
 This table holds records about ips in regards to ratelimit functions.
 ### items (USER-EDITABLE)